 Pass along your curiosity of the universe

-We need more passionate STEM educators.
-You can help fill this gap.
+Passionate STEM educators are in demand, and you can help fill the gap.
 Our fully online, non-thesis program gives you the tools and knowledge to succeed in the classroom.
 Improve your teaching skills through our pedagogical, scientific and mathematical courses designed for physics educators.
-Enrollment in our program will enable you to join a community of Texas educators and share teaching ideas and strategies.
-Our master’s degree also enables you to teach dual enrollment at community colleges.
+Graduating from our program will position you to join a community of Texas educators and share teaching ideas and strategies.
+Our master’s degree fulfills the 18 hours of graduate physics credit required to teach at the community college level*.
 The opportunities to spread curiosity, innovation and STEM education to future generations are ever-expanding.

 Physics (MS) Teaching :: 1.03 SEE YOURSELF SUCCEED